SystemAnalysisDpt-CMC-MSU/ellipsoids/doc/chap_examples.rst

 .. raw:: html
 	<h2>References</h2>

 ..
-[1] Ibtissem Ben Makhlouf, Hilal Diab, Stefan Kowalewsk.
+[1] Ibtissem Ben Makhlouf, Hilal Diab, Stefan Kowalewski.
 Safety Verification of a Controlled Cooperative Platoon Under Loss of
    Communication Using Zonotopes.
 Proceedings of the 4th IFAC Conference on Analysis and Design of Hybrid Systems (ADHS 12) June 6-8, 2012

 ..
-[2] Jan P. Maschuw, Gun¨ ter C. Keßler, D. Abe.
+[2] Jan P. Maschuw, Günter C. Keßler, D. Abel.
 LMI-based control of vehicle platoons for robust longitudinal guidance.
 Proceedings of the 17th World Congress The International Federation of Automatic Control Seoul, Korea, July 6-11, 2008